awkward/awesome-netherlands-events/README.md

 - [Amsterdam-Rust](https://www.meetup.com/Rust-Amsterdam) - Monthly meetups and workshops around Rust.
 - [Webcrafters](https://webcrafters.xyz) - Biweekly meetup where you can work on your sideproject.

+## Utrecht
+- [The Kick](http://www.thekick030.nl/) - A two monthly event with talks about the creative industry.

 ## Everywhere
 - [CocoaHeads](https://www.meetup.com/CocoaHeadsNL/) - Monthly meetup about iOS and MacOS development.
 - [CoderDojo](https://coderdojo.nl) - Monthly workshops for kids (7-17) to learn to code